How to get a mortgage when you’re self-employed

 According to an Enterprise Research Center (ERC) report “COVID-19 and self-employment in the UK”, self-employed people are “particularly vulnerable”.
 That said, Luminate’s “UK graduate labour market update” has found that “the sector has been more resilient than originally feared.”

-The government is also providing the following help for the self-employed: 1) Grants for businesses that pay little or no business rates, 2) Business Interruption Loan Scheme, 3) Bounce Back Loan, 4) Test and Trace support payments.
-You can use HMRC’s digital assistant to find more information about the coronavirus support schemes.
+The government also provided the following help for the self-employed: 1) Grants for businesses that pay little or no business rates, 2) Business Interruption Loan Scheme, 3) Bounce Back Loan, 4) Test and Trace support payments.

 Sole traders, limited company directors, partnerships and contractors now make up 15% of the workforce and contributed £275 billion to the economy in 2019.Yet, despite their importance, as many as 68% of self-employed workers say they feel disadvantaged by their self-employed status when it comes to securing a mortgage, and over one million of first-time buyers believe they’ll never own a home or have a chance to get on the property ladder.